Skip to content

 Section titled “Symptom: Changes Not Applied After Restart”

-Diagnosis: Verify correct php.ini file was modified and services restarted.
+Diagnosis: Verify the correct php.ini file was modified and Apache was fully restarted.

 • Syntax error in php.ini preventing PHP from loading

-1. Verify which php.ini file is active for web requests:
+1. Confirm which php.ini is active for CLI:

 Terminal window